Seven-94/Runpod_ComfyUI/docs/GUIDE.md

 jupyter contrib nbextension install --user
 ```

-### Customizing Model Downloads
+### Custom Model Management

-You can modify the automatic download script to add your own models:
+You can add your own models by placing them in the appropriate folders or using ComfyUI-Manager:

-1. Edit the file `/workspace/ComfyUI/download_models.sh`
-2. Add new entries following the existing format
-3. Run the script to download your models: `./download_models.sh`
+1. Via ComfyUI-Manager (recommended): Use the interface to install models and extensions
+2. Manually: Copy your models to `/workspace/ComfyUI/models/` in the appropriate subfolders

 ### Log File Locations